vladserkoff/common-crawler/README.md

 # Common Crawler

-App that lets you to find and download html pages from [common crawl](http://commoncrawl.org/).
+An app that lets you find and download web pages contents from [common crawl](http://commoncrawl.org/).

 ## Instalation